uselotus/lotus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Lotus is the quickest way to start billing flexibly and experiment with pricing.
+Lotus is the quickest way to bill flexibly and experiment with pricing.
 Our founders studied at MIT together and went on to DE Shaw and Citadel before joining forces to allow SaaS companies to price products accurately.
-Our metering and billing solutions are open source and free for self-hosting.
+Our project is open source and free for self-hosting.
 We charge for our cloud version, enterprise support (SSO, advanced permissions), and extra custom features we will add to the code over time.

 <p align="right">(<a href="#lotus-pricing-and-billing-on-any-metric">back to top</a>)</p>